A little while back I did a paint pour with a friend. Here are the instructions and results. Enjoy :)

 When it looks how you want, then go over it with the touch or heat gun to remove any bubbles.

 Then let it dry undisturbed for a few days to weeks depending on the weather and how much paint is on there.

-Remove the Pushpins after the paint has thoroughly dried and hang up in a promenade location in your home (or your little brother’s if he takes a liking to it) for everyone to enjoy 🙂
+Remove the Pushpins after the paint has thoroughly dried and hang up in your home (or your brother’s if he takes a liking to it) for everyone to enjoy 🙂